-This is, for example, equipment that was previously in demo, or returned because the buyer was not satisfied (the gear worked but the buyer was not anyway happy).
-Another possibility is that the box is broken or damaged, however the equipment is fine.
+This is, for example, equipment that was previously in a demo, or returned because the buyer was not satisfied (the gear worked but the buyer was not anyway happy).
+Another possibility is that the box is broken or damaged, however, the equipment is fine.

-I bought two refurbished lenses at an incredible good price, no problems at all.
+I bought two refurbished lenses at an incredibly good price, no problems at all.
 I just had the box a bit smashed, not a big deal to me.

 I find the Amazon market very good for it.
 Some of the manufacturers directly sell refurbished gear on this page.

-The good part of the refurbished equipment is that it is offered with warranty and sometime, using your credit card, you can extend it to 1 or 2 years, basically like a new product.
+The good part of the refurbished equipment is that it is offered with a warranty and sometimes, using your credit card, you can extend it to 1 or 2 years, basically like a new product.

-Refurbished equipment usually goes through few check points, similar to what KEH does for second hand equipment, before going back to the market.
+Refurbished equipment usually goes through a few checkpoints, similar to what KEH does for second-hand equipment, before going back to the market.

-This section is about the best deals of the month.
+This section is about the best deals on the net.